• Health

 A preprint of an ivermectin study in the Brazilian city of Itajaí found that prophylactic ivermectin reduced COVID-19 hospitalization and mortality by half

-Source: The Blaze, Zero Hedge, Gateway Pundit, Jim Hoft, Daniel Horowitz, 2021-12-12
+Source: The Blaze, Zero Hedge, Gateway Pundit, Daniel Horowitz, Jim Hoft, 2021-12-12

 Verdict detail